 - An imminent change in circumstances is expected [HCV GB, p.
-5-17] - It is not feasible to anticipate a level of income over a 12-month period (e.g., seasonal or cyclic income) [24 CFR 5.609(d)] - The PHA believes that past income is the best available indicator of expected future income [24 CFR 5.609(d)] PHAs are required to use HUD's Enterprise Income Verification (EIV) system in its entirety as a third party source to verify employment and income information, and to reduce administrative subsidy payment errors in accordance with HUD administrative guidance [24 CFR 5.233(a)(2)].
+5-17] - It is not feasible to anticipate a level of income over a 12-month period (e.g., seasonal or cyclic income) [24 CFR 5.609(d)] - The CCHA believes that past income is the best available indicator of expected future income [24 CFR 5.609(d)]

-HUD allows PHAs to use pay-stubs to project income once EIV data has been received in such cases where the family does not dispute the EIV employer data and where the PHA does not determine it is necessary to obtain additional third-party data.
+PHAs are required to use HUD's Enterprise Income Verification (EIV) system in its entirety as a third party source to verify employment and income information, and to reduce administrative subsidy payment errors in accordance with HUD administrative guidance [24 CFR 5.233(a)(2)].
+HUD allows PHAs to use tenant-provided documents (pay stubs) to project income once EIV data has been received in such cases where the family does not dispute the EIV employer data and where the CCHA does not determine it is necessary to obtain additional third-party data.
 When EIV is obtained and the family does not dispute the EIV employer data, the CCHA will use current tenant-provided documents to project annual income.
 When the tenant-provided documents are pay stubs, the CCHA will make every effort to obtain current and consecutive pay stubs dated within the last 60 days.

 The CCHA will obtain written and/or oral third-party verification in accordance with the verification requirements and policy in Chapter 7 in the following cases: